 Christine Parton Burkett is a speech-language pathologist by trade and a pew sitter by profession, and has been teaching and coaching preachers from all denominations at the Divinity School at Duke University for 24 years.
 She has a B.S. in Fine Arts, with a focus on drama, religious story-telling, and poetry and a Master of Science in Speech Language Pathology from the University of North Carolina at Chapel Hill.
 In her work at Duke Divinity she has the joyful task of helping young preachers find and use their own voice to present the gospel with clarity, energy and persuasiveness.
 She also travels to speak to seasoned ministers who are interested in fresh ears to evaluate their preaching and offers workshops on story-telling, public proclamation of scripture, and creative language in the pulpit.
 She has a special interest in women’s voices and their rich textures possible in graceful proclamation.
 She lives in Durham with her husband, three young children, and two special needs kittens.

 Jim Harnish retired in 2014 with 42 years of pastoral experience, most recently at Hyde Park United Methodist Church in Tampa, Florida, where he served for 22 years.
 He is known throughout the church for his ability as a preacher and as the author of numerous books and bible studies including “A Disciple’s Path,” “A Disciple’s Heart,” and “You Only Have to Die.”
 He served as a Teaching Congregation pastor for Duke Divinity School, where he is a member of the Board of Visitors.
-He is passionately committed to effectively communicating the gospel through preaching and has been a facilitator for the Institute since its beginning.
+He is passionately committed to effectively communicating the gospel through preaching and has been a facilitator for the institute since its beginning.

 Nathan Kirkpatrick is the managing director of Alban at Duke Divinity.
-He is also the Pastor-in-Residence at the Episcopal Church of the Advocate in Chapel Hill, N.C., where he preaches regularly.
+He is also the priest associate at the Episcopal Church of the Advocate in Chapel Hill, N.C., where he preaches regularly.
 Prior to joining the staff at Duke Divinity School, he served as the pastor at Asbury and Longtown United Methodist Churches charge in the Western North Carolina Conference.
 Among his responsibilities at Leadership Education, Kirkpatrick directs and teaches in a number of leader development program for congregational, denominational and nonprofit leaders.
 He is a graduate of Wake Forest University and Duke Divinity School and is a doctoral candidate at the University of Durham (UK).